-The most destructive of the marine wood borers is the shipworm or teredo.
+The most destructive of the marine wood borers is shipworm or teredo.
 This mollusk enters submerged timbers when it is very small and grows rapidly inside the wood.
 Myriads of these creatures riddle the interior of the wood until, without noticeable damage on the outside, an entire structure may suddenly collapse.

+Classification

-Classification.--Shipworms are mollusks belonging to the class Pelecypoda which includes such bivalves as clams, oysters, and mussels.
-They are members of the family Teredinidae in the order Teleodesmacae.
-Teredo and Bankia are the two common genera found along the coasts of the United States.
+Shipworms are mollusks belonging to the class Pelecypoda which includes such bivalves as clams, oysters, and mussels.
+They are members of the

+Description

-Description.--The shipworm is unusual in its relation to its habitat.
+The shipworm is unusual in its relation to its habitat.
 Few instances can be cited wherein marine organisms are dependent upon organic products from the land, as is the rule with this molluscan wood borer.
 Parts of its body have become greatly modified in adaptation to its peculiar mode of life and, though the shipworm is a bivalve mollusk, it differs greatly in appearance from such familiar bivalves as clams and oysters.

-Head of shipworm enlarged 10 times.
-The dark wedge on left of the spherical head is the mouth.
-On either side of the mouth appear the twin valves of shells forming movable curved plates with rows of file-like teeth which rasp away the wood.
-A sailmaker's needle indicates their size.
-Photograph by Robert F. Sisson, credit: National Geographic Society.
-It has an elongated, naked, worm-like body.
-This superficial resemblance to worms misled early investigators who failed to recognize it as a mollusk.
+It has an elongated, naked, wormlike body.
+This superficial resemblance to worms misled early investigators, who failed to recognize it as a mollusk.
 The two valves of the shell are reduced to a pair of small, curved plates that lie alongside the head where they serve as boring tools.
-The edges of these reduce shells are equipped with rows of fine teeth which make them efficient rasping organs.
+The edges of these reduced shells are equipped with rows of fine teeth which make them efficient rasping organs.
 The soft body, though greatly extended, is fundamentally the same as that of typical bivalve mollusks.

-An average adult shipworm measures 4 to 6 inches in length and less than one-quarter inch in diameter, but some species grow to considerable size.
+An average adult shipworm measures 4 to 6 inches long and less than 1/4 inch in diameter, but some species grow to considerable size.
 An Australian species, Dicyathifer, sometimes exceeds 1 inch in diameter and 6 feet in length.
 This shipworm is often used for food by the Australian aborigines.
 The natives of Tierra del Fuego also consider one of the larger species of shipworm an excellent sea food and even anchor logs in infested areas where they can be recovered and the mollusks harvested.